molgenis/PICALO/README.md

 ## Output

 PICALO generate the following output files:
- * **call_rate.txt.gz**: containing the per dataset snp call rates.
+ * **call_rate.txt.gz**: containing the per dataset SNP call rates.
- * **components.txt.gz**: containing the identified components (also including non converged components in contrast to 'PICs.txt.gz').
+ * **components.txt.gz**: containing the identified components (also including non-converged components in contrast to 'PICs.txt.gz').
- * **genotype_stats.txt.gz**: containing the gentype summary statistics like sample size, Hardy-Weinberg equilibrium p-value, minor allele frequency (MAF), etc.
+ * **genotype_stats.txt.gz**: containing the genotype summary statistics like sample size, Hardy-Weinberg equilibrium p-value, minor allele frequency (MAF), etc.
  * **log.log**: log file containing all terminal output.
  * **PICs.txt.gz**: containing the identified PICs.
  * **SummaryStats.txt.gz**: containing the number of interacting eQTLs per PIC.

 And per PIC the following output files:
  * **PICN/component.npy**: numpy binary file containing the converged PIC for easy loading in case of a restart.
- * **PICN/covariate_selection.txt.gz**: containing the number of interacting eQTLs per covaraite (i.e. initial guess).
+ * **PICN/covariate_selection.txt.gz**: containing the number of interacting eQTLs per initial guess (referred to as covariate).
- * **PICN/info.txt.gz**: containing optimization statistics per iterations like the number of interacting eQTLs, the correlation with the previous iteration etc.
+ * **PICN/info.txt.gz**: containing optimization statistics per iteration like the number of interacting eQTLs, the correlation with the previous iteration etc.
  * **PICN/iteration.txt.gz**: containing the component loadings per iteration.
  * **PICN/n_ieqtls_per_sample.txt.gz**: containing the number of eQTLs used for optimization per sample per iteration.
  * **PICN/results_iterationN.txt.gz**: containing the interaction eQTL summary statistics per iteration.

-Finally, the number of interacting eQTLs are determined without removal of PICs.
-The summary statistics of which are stored in: **PIC_interactions/PICN.txt.gz**.
+Finally, the number of interacting eQTLs is determined without removing PICs.
+The summary statistics of which are stored as: **PIC_interactions/PICN.txt.gz**.

 ## Github Content